 DR. ISRAEL DRAZIN

-Israel Drazin is the author of twenty books, more than 200 popular and scholarly articles, and over 1,700 book and film reviews.
+Israel Drazin is the author of fifty-four books, more than 200 popular and scholarly articles, and over 1,800 book and film reviews.
 He wrote a book about the case he handled for the US Army, edited a book on legends, and wrote five scholarly books on the Aramaic translation of the Bible.
 University Microfilm International published Targumic Studies in 1982.
 Ktav Publishing House published Targum Onkelos to Deuteronomy in 1983, Targum Onkelos to Exodus in 1988, Targum Onkelos to Leviticus in 1993, and Targum Onkelos to Numbers in 1998.
 Biblical scholars consistently praise the five scholarly volumes as “copious and excellent.”
 He edited Legends Worth Living, a book written by his father and published by Ktav in 1991.
 He co-wrote For God and Country, which was published by Ktav in 1995.
 He and Dr. Stanley Wagner published five books on Targum Onkelos called Onkelos on the Torah.
-The first four volumes appeared were published and the last will be published in December 2011.
+The first four volumes appeared were published and the last will be published on December 2011.
 His thirteenth book is published by Urim Publications, A Rational Approach to Judaism and Torah Commentary.
-His fourteenth, fifteenth, and sixtenth books were published by Gefen Publishing House: Maimonides: The Exceptional Mind and Maimonides and the Biblical Prophets and Maimonides: Reason Above All in 2008 and 2009.
-His seventeenth book is a novel She Wanted to be Jewsih.
+His fourteenth, fifteenth, and sixteenth books were published by Gefen Publishing House: Maimonides: The Exceptional Mind and Maimonides and the Biblical Prophets and Maimonides: Reason Above All in 2008 and 2009.
+His seventeenth book is a novel She Wanted to be Jewish.
 The eighteenth volume Understanding Onkelos was written with Dr. Wagner and published by Targum Press in 2012.
 His nineteenth book was 123 Days around the World written under the pseudonym Daniel A. Diamond.
 His twentieth book was a children’s book written with his daughter Leba Lieder called Can’t Start Passover Without the Bread.
-He writes articles for jewishideas.org and book reviews for thejewisheye.com, amazon, and several other sites.
+His twenty-first book was a second children’s book that he wrote with Leba Lieder.
+His twenty-second volume is Rational Religion written under the Diamond pseudonym.
+He writes articles for jewishideas.org and book reviews for thejewisheye.com, Amazon, and several other sites.
 Amazon, for example, sends him four books every month to review.